-Reviewing a contract on behalf of your business can be a complex task.
+Reviewing a contract on behalf of your business can be a complex task but it's an important part of the contract lifecycle management process.
 Not only can the documents be long, full of legalese and relate to sometimes unfamiliar subject matter, there is also the added pressure of not wanting to miss anything important that may leave your business compromised down the line.

 In this article, we take you through the five key steps for reviewing a contract.
 You’ll learn exactly what you should be looking for in the areas of: